MicrosoftDocs/SupportArticles-docs/Teams/direct-routing/tls-certificates/certs-missing-in-tls-hello-message.md

 ## More information

-In some cases, everything might look correct.
+In some cases, everything may look correct.
 However, a closer examination of the packet capture might reveal that the TLS certificate of the Intermediate Certificate Authority isn’t provided to the Teams infrastructure.